cs7810-group3/group3Project/use-case.md

 # Narrative

-* Should contain a top-level description of your use-case.<br>
-* Should, at a minimum, answer the questions:<br>
-  * Who are you supporting?<br>
-  * What are their goals?<br>
-  * Why is making a Knowledge Graph interesting -- or important -- for the use-case?<br>
-* Additional expectations: should be approximately 400-500 words -- or roughly one typed page.<br> Some common goals include:<br>
+Some common goals include:<br>
 	*	Improving data organization and management: A knowledge graph can help organize complex and interconnected data, making it easier to understand and manage.<br>
 	*	Enabling effective search and retrieval of information: By organizing data in a structured way, a knowledge graph can make it easier to search for and retrieve relevant information.<br>